-Succession management, especially with unemployment at an all-time low, is a crucial element for long-term workforce planning.
-Not only does it offer employers a way to identify and develop top performers for future internal positions, but it impacts engagement by showing employees they’re valued.
+Succession management, especially with unemployment at an all-time low, is critical to long-term workforce planning.
+Not only does it offer employers a way to identify and develop top performers for future internal positions, but it can impact engagement by showing employees they’re a valued member of your organization.
 In fact, a Software Advice study found that 62% of employees would be more significantly engaged at work if their employer instituted a succession plan.
 Utilizing your human resources metrics can help the succession planning process.

 Succession Management Defined

 Succession Management is the process of recruiting talented employees, developing their knowledge, skills and abilities while preparing them for future leadership roles.

 What if you don’t have a succession plan in place?

 While some only think of executive-level positions for succession planning, your entire organization can feel the effect.
 What if a trusted software coder with 20+ years of experience and intricate product knowledge suddenly retires, where do you turn?
 Or what if you lose a growing, talented performer because the individual lacked a clear understanding of future opportunities within your company.

 Without a plan in place to keep talented people or utilize their knowledge, you could experience a setback that will impact productivity and performance, ultimately hurting your bottom line.